First Principles – “Making a Difference in Little Rock” ~ Dee Brown

 I hope to see more groups like this that are multi-church where we are learning biblically-based and church-centered approach that strengthens our churches and builds unity of a city-wide movement for Jesus.
 May God continue to bless this movement for His Kingdom and grant us wisdom in the days ahead.

-Dee Brown is a lay elder at Fellowship Bible Church in Little Rock, AR and participant in the Arkansas Antioch Initiative Leadership Cohort.
+Dee Brown is a lay leader at South City Church in Little Rock, AR, and participant in the Arkansas Antioch Initiative Leadership Cohort.